Lagos77/Lagos77/README.md

 ![Developer](https://github.com/Lagos77/Github-Banner/blob/master/helloworldbanner.jpg)

-I'm Alexander from Sweden, and I'm currently a student in application development.
-I really enjoy learning new languages such as new techniques in problem solving.

 - 🔭 I’m currently working on this page
 - 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on a private project for summer